tareqanwar/cv/README.md

 # Mohammad Tareq Bin Anwar, B.Sc.

-A Passionate Web Developer
+Programmer

 ## Overview

-I'm a full stack web developer.
-Programming is my passion.
+I am passionate about programming.
+I want to be game engine developer.
+I love gaming and game industry.
 I have more than 5 years of experience as a developer & a 4 years computer science degree.
-Recently completed a one year Web Development Diploma in University of Winnipeg.
+On the way to complete a one-year Web Development Diploma in University of Winnipeg.
 To my colleagues I am known for accepting new challenges, delivering the work and as a problem solver.
 I never say no when I am assigned a task.
 If I have the opportunity to work on something new, I love it.
 I deliver every time whether on a team or individual.

 ## Select Accomplishments

+*   4 Years bachelor’s degree in computer science and engineering.
+*   Good understanding C++ & basic knowledge of Java.
+*   Experience with programming and debugging applications.
+*   Experience with OOP.
+*   Good in Mathematics.
+*   Understanding of software development processes.
 *   I have worked with other developers on various web applications.
 Divided up application features and merged finished features to complete project.
 Constantly communicated with each other to minimize errors.
 *   Stayed in constant communication with project manager to give status updates and ensure project was on track.
 Used different project management tools like Trello, Favro, Basecamp to keep in touch.
-*   I have worked on many sales funnels.
-I know how sales funnels work and how to build them.
-Developed sales funnels from scratch and turned them into a successful funnel with the help of my team.
-*   I dream to be an awesome builder.
-I have a lot passion for development and an eagerness to build awesome software.

 ## Experience